 About Enviva, the Largest Wood Pellet Company In The World

 Maryland-based Enviva is the largest wood pellet manufacturer in the world.
 Enviva’s wood pellet plants are scattered all across the Southeast, usually in designated environmental justice communities.
+Enviva’s biomass energy is mostly used to replace fossil fuels at power stations.
 They clear the forests around their plants, turn them into tiny wood pellets, and then ship them overseas to be burned for energy in Europe and Asia.
 Our Southern US forests and communities suffer as a result.
 Enviva claims that the energy wood pellets create when burned is renewable and “green.”
-The truth is that biomass emits more carbon at the smokestack than coal.
+The truth is that the biomass industry emits more carbon at the smokestack than coal.
 It increases pollution that harms local communities’ health and economy.
 It degrades irreplaceable, natural forests.

-Enviva operates multiple wood pellet production facilities and has even more proposed and prospective facilities.
+Enviva operates multiple wood pellet production facilities and has even more proposed and prospective biomass industry facilities.
 Enviva produces over 5.25 million tons of wood pellets every year, affecting 350 acres per day.
-These forests are destroyed exclusively to fill contracts to overseas utilities.
+These forests are destroyed exclusively to fill contracts to overseas power plants interested in burning trees.
 Enviva is the largest wood pellet manufacturer in the world and plans to double their capacity in future years.
 Their entire business model relies on “renewable energy” subsidies, which come from taxpayer dollars, even though the biomass industry is all a big greenwash.

 Enviva would not exist in its current form without international renewable energy subsidies that utilities receive in Europe, the United Kingdom, and Asia.
 Countries around the world are seeking alternatives to fossil fuels, so they’re incentivizing utilities to use “renewable” forms of energy.
 Unfortunately, they include biomass as a “renewable” energy option because trees eventually grow back.
 These countries aren’t considering, though, how biomass endangers ecosystems and emits carbon that remains in the atmosphere for centuries.
 The best use of trees to fight climate change is to simply leave them standing.